A positive mine of worthless information

 Heartbeat, increasing heartbeat

-As twenty cannibals have hold of you, they need their protein just like
+As twenty cannibals have hold of you, they need their protein just like you do

 This town ain't big enough for both uf us